The Right Reverend Clarence E Bester

 Tim Williams is the Registrar for the Anglican Diocese of Wangaratta.
 Tim Williams comes from a third generation mining family in Queenstown, Tasmania.
 The last of the traditional missionaries sponsored by Anglican Board of Mission (ABM), Tim’s missionary work began in in 1989.
 It took him from Cape York and the Torres Straight and five years in the Kowanyama Aboriginal community, to Papua New Guinea where he ended up as the Diocesan Secretary in Port Moresby in 2008.
 Tim says his career highlights are the co-founding of Anglicare PNG, and the setting up of a strong financial base for the Port Moresby Diocese.
 The latter had flow on effects to aid other PNG dioceses.
 He hopes to work with Wangaratta’s Diocesan team for the renewal of vitality and mission in the church, and he says that the marshalling and good stewardship of the diocese’s material resources is imperative to supporting that goal.

-The Revd Neil Hicks joined the Diocese just over a year ago and was inducted to the Parish of Yarrawonga on the 11/11/2017.
-Neil joined us from the Diocese of Melbourne and the Parish of St Paul’s Geelong where Neil served as Vicar for 12 years and as Archdeacon of Geelong for 10 years.
-Born and bred in Tongala near Kyabram, Neil felt a call to Ministry in his early twenties and pursued his Theological studies at St. Barnabas Theological College, Belair, South Australia.
+The Venerable Neil Hicks was inducted to the Parish of Yarrawonga 11/11/2017.
+Neil joined us from the Diocese of Melbourne and the Parish of St Paul’s Geelong where Neil served as Vicar for 12 years and as Archdeacon of Geelong for 8 years.
+Born in Kyabram and raised in Tongala, Neil felt a call to Ministry in his early twenties and pursued his Theological studies at St. Barnabas Theological College, Belair, South Australia.
 Now being ordained for 30 years, Neil started his ministry as a Curate in the Parishes of Maryborough, then Mildura and then as Rector of the Parish of Robinvale/Manangatang, all in the Bendigo Diocese.
 He then served at the Parish of Point Lonsdale (Melbourne), followed by an appointment as Dean of Sale in Gippsland before returning to the Diocese of Melbourne to take up the position as Vicar of Balwyn North for 4 years before moving to St Paul’s Geelong.
 During his time in Melbourne, Neil served on Archbishop in Council as well as Provincial Council.
 Minutes of the last Provincial Council attended by Neil referred to Archbishop Freier expressing his great appreciation for Neil’s invaluable contribution to the Diocese of Melbourne and Provincial Council.
 One of Neil’s great passions is music, mostly classical, pipe organ, brass and Abba.
 Good Liturgy is deeply important to Neil and he enjoys devising services for the Church’s various celebrations.

 The Reverend Eden Elizabeth Nicholls